vudala/p4join/README.md

 sudo ./veth_setup.sh
 ```

-The number of veths is confirgurable, but the default is 64.
+The number of veths is configurable, but the default is 64.

 ### Step 2 - Compile the P4 program